deepin-community/graphicsmagick/README.txt

 GraphicsMagick is a continual work in progress.
 The very latest code is available via the Mercurial distributed source control management tool (https://www.mercurial-scm.org/).
-GraphicsMagick may be retrieved from foss.heptapod.net or SourceForge via the following commands:
+GraphicsMagick may be retrieved from foss.heptapod.net or SourceForge via one of the following commands:

   hg clone https://foss.heptapod.net/graphicsmagick/graphicsmagick GM